PFinneran613/PhospoproteomicsAnalysis/README.md

 Running "PhosphoPeptide Analysis Script.py" will generate all files found in the manuscript.

-Required Modules
+Required Modules:
-  pandas
+  pandas,
-  numpy
+  numpy,
-  seaborn
+  seaborn,
-  matplotlib
+  matplotlib,
   scipy